Mohammadrezahajihosseini/Assignment-RT1/README.md

 ![image](https://user-images.githubusercontent.com/80394968/170830265-7499f386-f797-42fe-a0f5-6f44a7250bf1.png)

 According to the analysis done and [horizontal Bar chart](https://it.mathworks.com/help/matlab/ref/barh.html) to compare the number of times that robot choose the wrong way and had to change the way.
-Again, as you can see in the chart, the numbers regarding  _MY SOLUTION_  are greater than y _YOUR SOLUTION_ so for this reason robot takes more time to do a complete turn.
+Again, as you can see in the chart, the numbers regarding  _MY SOLUTION_  are greater than _YOUR SOLUTION_ so for this reason robot takes more time to do a complete turn.

 ![image](https://user-images.githubusercontent.com/80394968/170830314-9424f7f4-d92b-4430-a0d0-19249fb20c93.png)

-Third analysis done and [Pie chart](https://it.mathworks.com/help/matlab/ref/pie.html) to understand percentage of success between the two programs.
+Third analysis done is [Pie chart](https://it.mathworks.com/help/matlab/ref/pie.html) to understand percentage of success between the two programs.
 In _YOUR SOLUTION_ there were no cases of crash instead in _MY SOLUTION_ there were two crash.

 ![image](https://user-images.githubusercontent.com/80394968/170830526-6418dfb7-4be7-4593-abd4-d57bbb552c0c.png)

-For analysis the tolerance in the final time loop and to make <èT student test](https://it.mathworks.com/help/stats/ttest.html) to verify hypotheses I calculated [mean](https://it.mathworks.com/help/matlab/ref/mean.html), [median](https://it.mathworks.com/help/matlab/ref/median.html) and [standard deviation](https://it.mathworks.com/help/matlab/ref/std.html).
+For analysis the tolerance in the final time loop and to make [T student test](https://it.mathworks.com/help/stats/ttest.html) to verify hypotheses I calculated [mean](https://it.mathworks.com/help/matlab/ref/mean.html), [median](https://it.mathworks.com/help/matlab/ref/median.html) and [standard deviation](https://it.mathworks.com/help/matlab/ref/std.html).

 ![image](https://user-images.githubusercontent.com/80394968/170831129-9b5f95d9-f3f0-48b4-bc03-c5df5c419323.png)